Hello Kitty: Creation and design

 In 1976 Setsuko Yonekubo temporarily took over as lead designer for Hello Kitty, after Shimizu left Sanrio.
 In 1980 Yuko Yamaguchi became lead designer and has remained in charge since.
 Yamaguchi has said that fashion, movies, and TV inspire her in creating new designs.
 New series involving Hello Kitty with different themed designs are released regularly, following current trends.

 Spokespeople for Sanrio have said that Hello Kitty has no mouth, as they want people to "project their feelings onto the character" and "be happy or sad together with Hello Kitty."
 Another explanation Sanrio has given for Hello Kitty's lack of a mouth is that she "speaks from the heart.
 She's Sanrio's ambassador to the world and isn't bound to any particular language."
 However, Yuko Yamaguchi has also said that "Kitty has a mouth" that is "hidden in the fur".
 Representatives for Sanrio have said that they see Hello Kitty as a symbol of friendship, which they hope she will foster between people across the world.
 There has been speculation that Hello Kitty has her origins in Maneki Neko, a traditional Japanese cat figurine.
 The name "Hello Kitty" is a back-translation of Maneki Neko, meaning "beckoning cat" in English.
 Despite this, no definitive statement supports that speculation.
+Hello Kitty has also instead been put forth as an early example of mukokuseki, a Japanese term meaning "stateless" or "nationless" in reference to characters lacking any identifiable national background.